fakeman2332/MERRoomReplacement/README.md

   is_enabled: true
   # Indicates debug mode enabled or not
   debug: false
+  # Should SCP-079 be replaced with another free SCP
+  scp079_should_replaced: false
   # Options for replacement.
 Will be applied o****n WaitingForPlayers event
   replacement_options:
   - is_enabled: false